cjcameron92/CCGP/README.md

 ## Define Problem Scope
 Determine what problem you're trying to solve and create a fitness function.
 Below is an example for a basic regression model.
-We recommend sklearn LinearRegression to predict and distrubte weights for each genes solition.
+We recommend sklearn LinearRegression to determine weights for each genes solution.

 ```python
 def multi_gene_fitness(individual, ops, data_points):